Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Pindo Palm Tree (Butia capitata).
 Photo by Flickr.

-The Pindo Palm, also known as Jelly Palm, is native to Brazil, Argentina, and Uruguay.
-It is the most cold-hardy palm with feather-shaped leaves that is available on today’s market.
+The Pindo Palm, also known as Jelly Palm, hails from Brazil, Argentina, and Uruguay.
+It is the most cold-hardy palm with feather-shaped leaves available in today’s market.

-This palm is easy to grow, but it requires some maintenance to keep it nice appearance.
-It’s hardy palm that can tolerate down to 5-10°F (-15 to -12°C), with a leaf damage at about 15°F (-9°C).
-It can survive 0°F (-18°C) for a short period of time, but all of the foliage will be lost.
+This palm is easy to cultivate but requires some maintenance to maintain its attractive appearance.
+It’s a hardy palm that can tolerate temperatures as low as 5-10°F (-15 to -12°C), with leaf damage occurring at around 15°F (-9°C).

 15. Texas Sabal Palm Tree (Sabal mexicana)